Plant Power...Can a Meat-Free Diet Improve Sports Performance

-I’ve long been fascinated by the science of what makes an ‘all time great’ athlete; the combination of factors that come together to make world champions that break world records.
+I’ve long been fascinated by the science of what makes an ‘all-time great’ athlete; the combination of factors that come together to make champions that break world records.
 And it’s not just one thing; many variables are involved – there’s often a starter culture of natural talent or genetic advantage, along with mental strength and resilience, a gruelling training regime, key lifestyle features such as plenty of sleep and stress management, and last but not least, attention to detail when it comes to diet and nutrition.
 These factors all have a part to play.
 And what usually happens when someone excels is that they have managed to do all of these things well.

 How diet and nutrition affect performance is particularly intriguing.
 And there’s a huge body of scientific research on this subject out there.
-What’s surprising though is how limited the research is when it comes to athletic performance and vegetarian / vegan diets.
+What’s surprising though is how limited the research is when it comes to athletic performance and vegetarian / vegan diets.1-5

-The most current study on the subject was carried out at Arizona State University.
+Another study on the subject was carried out at Arizona State University.
 Researchers tracked maximal oxygen uptake (V02 max) on a treadmill and strength in leg extensions in 27 vegetarian and 43 omnivore elite adult endurance athletes.
 They found that a vegetarian diet may adequately support strength and cardiorespiratory fitness development, and may even be advantageous for supporting cardiorespiratory fitness.
 They also found that vegetarian women had better results in strength and V02 tests, whilst for men there was no significant difference between the vegetarian and non-vegetarian subjects7.

 The researchers concluded that the gender difference is intriguing and merits further investigation; and they have also called for further large-scale trials in this area.